oleksiyk/binary-protocol/README.md

 [![Build Status](https://travis-ci.org/oleksiyk/binary-protocol.png)](https://travis-ci.org/oleksiyk/binary-protocol)

 bin-protocol is a library for parsing and creating arbitrary byte buffers.
-It was primary created for Apache Kafka protocol.
+It was created for [Apache Kafka client](https://github.com/oleksiyk/kafka).

 You can build your own type definitions based on the following methods: